lindenb/jvarkit/docs/VcfToBed.md

 ## Motivation

-I'm lazy for using awk or bioalcidaejdk and I want something that uses INFO/CIPOS and INFO/CIEND for structural variants
+I'm lazy about using awk or bioalcidaejdk for this task and I want something that uses INFO/CIPOS and INFO/CIEND for structural variants

 ## Input